-Certificates provide students, professionals, and entrepreneurs with skills and knowledge through academic coursework.
+Certificates provide students, professionals, entrepreneurs, and lifelong learners with skills and knowledge through academic coursework.

-Certificates only require 9-12 credit hours of coursework to earn this credential.
-Most certificates can be completed in 6-12 months (2 semesters).
+Certificates only require nine to 12 credit hours of coursework to earn this credential.
+Most certificates can be completed in six to 12 months (two semesters).
 Courses completed as part of the certificate will appear on the student’s official transcript, but the name of the certificate program will not appear on academic records.

 The College of ACES offers options for undergraduate-level and graduate-level certificates.
 Undergraduate-level certificates require no previous background knowledge or coursework.
 Graduate-level certificates are designed for current students, non-degree students, professionals seeking credentials, and all other learners pursuing post-bachelor’s degree education.